 A review of the Gillnet Dolphin Mitigation Strategy is in progress.
+For additional information, comments or queries contact the GHAT Manager on 02 6225 5373.

 8.4.4.
 Management arrangements for seabirds

 8.4.4.1.
 Threat Abatement Plan (TAP) for the incidental catch (or bycatch) of seabirds during oceanic longline fishing operations 2018